priyamalviya023/Real-Time-Chat-App/README.md

 Room: It stores the room id and room name
 User: It stores the user info like name, email, password hash and salt, etc.

-## How did you sent the data to frontend:
+## How did we sent the data to frontend:
 Data is sent in Json format which is then handled using react.js at frontend.